jmcantrell/arch-bootstrap/README.md

 #### `$INSTALL_CONFIG/subvolumes`

 This file, if it exists, defines the extra btrfs subvolumes that will be created.
-This should **not** include the root subvolume, as its presence and mount point is not optional.
+This should **not** include the root subvolume, as its presence and mount point are not optional.
 It will always be created and mounted at `/`.

 If it's executable, it should output one subvolume mapping per line to stdout.